ErikHellman/advanced-android-course/README.md

 Another approach is to use `Loaders` for loading data.
 Implement the same async behavior as with `Handler` and `HandlerThread` using a custom `Loader` instead.
 As in the previous section, use the thread annotations where it is possible.

+## RxJava

+Another option for performing async operations is by using RxJava, the Java implementation of Reactive Extensions pattern.
+This frameworks uses the pattern of Observer/Observable together with streams of events to create a very competent solution for asynchronous programming.
+There are several extensions on top of RxJava that leverages the advantages of Reactive Extensions and integrates it nicely into Android.
+Although RxJava has a higher threshold than the other two options in this lab, it is also the most competent and will be used in later code labs as well.

+The task in this part of the lab is to use RxJava to solve the async problem with this application.
+You will need to add both RxJava and RxAndroid in order to complete this task.